BetriuJaume/Deep-Recommenders/README.md

 # Techniques explored <a name="tech_exp"></a>
 The two broad approaches in recommender systems are Content-Based(CBF) and Collaborative Filtering(CF).
-CF approaches have more advantatges over the amount of data required, while CBF items are vectors of features from user and items, CF just use the history of user-items interactions.
+CF approaches have more advantages over the amount of data required, while CBF items are vectors of features from user and items, CF just use the history of user-items interactions.
 The data domain of CF is scalable to any type of context.
 For this reason we found more interesting go deeper into the different approaches to CF architectures:
 - Matrix Factorization (MF)
 - Factorization Machines (FM)
 - Graph Convolutional Networks (GCN)